iremkapucuoglu/p4b-website/content/en/posts/2021-08-06-innovationswettbewerb-der-stadt-munchen.md

 In addition, we won a “wild card” for an accelerator program of our choice - once we have just applied for the [XPRENEURS Batch #10](https://www.unternehmertum.de/en/services/xpreneurs) of [UnternehmerTUM](https://www.unternehmertum.de/en/) anyway, this is very timely.

-We will have more updates as the opportunities keep presenting themselves so if you are interested - follow us on [LinkedIn](https://www.linkedin.com/company/plan4better/).
-For now, we are looking forward to the next steps and celebrating our first award certificate on our wall 😊
+We will have more updates as the opportunities keep presenting themselves so if you are interested - follow us on [LinkedIn](https://www.linkedin.com/company/plan4better/) or [Twitter](https://twitter.com/plan4better).
+For now, we are looking forward to the next steps and celebrating our first award certificate on our wall 😊.

 ![](/images/certif.jpg)